 A Yoni Steam, also known as vaginal steam, is the ancient practice of sitting or squatting over steaming pot of water infused with herbs.
 It’s a powerful ally for women’s vitality in nourishing the uterus, regulating irregular cycles, reducing menstrual pain + imbalances and supporting fertility and reproductive health.
-It also supports spiritual and emotional cleansing and healing by reconnecting a woman with her feminine center and Inner Woman.
+It also supports spiritual and emotional cleansing and healing by reconnecting a woman with her feminine center.

 It’s important to understand that Yoni Steaming is not for cleaning your vulva or vagina.
 Your vagina is inherently self-cleaning.

 When the Yoni Steaming is described as cleansing, it is referring to the way the heat and steam supports our feminine bodies in their own natural release and vibrant vitality.
 More on the healing power of heat below.

 Yoni ~ meaning sacred place, vulva, vagina & womb.